06/08/2017 0 Comments

 Outside of brushing, maintaining a healthy diet and allowing them plenty of chew toys will ensure that your pup keeps that healthy smile.
 Plus, the next time you get some puppy love, those kisses will be that much sweeter.

-Contact our professional groomer at Brimley-Lawrence Animal Clinic for more pet teeth-brushing pro tips.
+Contact our professional groomer at Bellamy-Lawrence Animal Hospital for more pet teeth-brushing pro tips.